 Many viruses induce activation of PRR and subsequent IFN signalling within hours of viral infection.
 Similarly to other viruses, TBEV may also have many mechanisms to interfere with or evade the innate immunity.
 TBEV as a single-stranded RNA (ssRNA) virus produces double-stranded RNA (dsRNA) intermediates during replication.
 One of the earliest immune evasion strategies by TBEV is to hide its dsRNA from the cytoplasmic PRRs within the host cells by rearranging internal cell membranes.
 Inaccessibility of dsRNA for cytoplasmic PRRs delays the activation of interferon regulatory factor 3 (IRF-3), a key transcriptional regulator of type I IFN response.
 This results in a subsequent 24h delay of IFN production giving an opportunity for TBEV to replicate unhindered.

-38 interact with and inhibit IFN signalling molecules.
-Studies on Langat virus have shown that viral nonstructural protein 5 (NS5) is an IFN antagonist and inhibits the JAK-STAT signal transduction pathway by blocking the phosphorylation of STAT1, STAT2, Tyk2 and Jak1.39 Similarly, TBEV NS5 protein was also found to block the phosphorylation of STAT1 by binding to the host membrane protein scribble (hScrib) resulting in inhibition of downstream IFN signalling.40 Another known target of TBEV NS5 is host protein prolidase (PEPD).
-Interaction of NS5 with PEPD is associated with decreased surface expression of type I IFN receptor subunit IFNAR1 resulting in reduced ISG expression.41 These findings highlight an important role of TBEV NS5 protein as a strong antagonist of type I IFN response.
+Effective and early IFN responses are critical during viral infection, thus active antagonism of host proteins involved in IFN responses is another common viral mechanism of evasion.
+Viruses often use their own proteins to directly interact with and inhibit IFN signalling molecules.
+Studies on Langat virus have shown that viral nonstructural protein 5 (NS5) is an IFN antagonist and inhibits the JAK-STAT signal transduction pathway by blocking the phosphorylation of STAT1, STAT2, Tyk2 and Jak1.
+Similarly, TBEV NS5 protein was also found to block the phosphorylation of STAT1 by binding to the host membrane protein scribble (hScrib) resulting in inhibition of downstream IFN signalling.
+Another known target of TBEV NS5 is host protein prolidase (PEPD).
+Interaction of NS5 with PEPD is associated with decreased surface expression of type I IFN receptor subunit IFNAR1 resulting in reduced ISG expression.
+These findings highlight an important role of TBEV NS5 protein as a strong antagonist of type I IFN response.